 2) They don’t let a lack of resources limit their ministry.

 Resources can be fairly scarce in a small church.
-This is the main reason we provide grant funds.
-But whether it's finances, volunteers, or physical space, leaders in small churches are determined and refuse to let the lack of resources keep them from giving their all to reach their community.
+But whether it’s finances, volunteers, or physical space, leaders in small churches are determined and refuse to let the lack of resources keep them from giving their all to reach their community.